DerekSelander/dsc_symbols/README.md

 git diff 14.0.0 15.7.0 --diff-filter=A --name-status
 ```

-Tip: Get on a branch of interest and use your shell's autocomplete with an existing file in the directory
+Tip: Get on a branch of interest and use your shell's autocomplete with an existing file in the directory.
+That way you don't have to type out the fullpath
 ```
 git switch 14.0.0
 git diff  14.0.0 15.7.0  **/libsystem_c.dylib